 The more flexible you can be on dates and destination, the better chance you have of jumping on a killer deal.

-Action: Read our daily newsletter and always check the latest on our site before booking a trip.
+Action: Read our daily newsletter, and always check the latest on the deals section on our site before booking a trip.
 If you see anything on the web that you think might be a great new deal, please get in touch with us — email@example.com.

 Learning how to use your miles and points is usually the most daunting aspect of this world, but it doesn’t have to be difficult.
 Flexibility and planning are the most important things if you want to achieve travel greatness.
 TPG UK will help you in nailing down the most difficult parts of the planning process like knowing how many miles it takes to fly in British Airways’ first class to Asia or Virgin Atlantic’s Upper Class to New York City.

 Diversification is also key.
 Knowing that your Avios can be used with a huge range of airlines in the Oneworld Alliance (like Cathay Pacific, Qatar, Iberia and American Airlines) can help to expand your options.
 Similarly, with American Express Membership Rewards points, you can transfer them to 17 different airline and hotel partners, which, in turn, gives you access to a whole new web of options.
 For example, transferring Amex Membership Rewards to Singapore Airlines’ KrisFlyer programme gives you access to Star Alliance airlines including Lufthansa, Swiss and United.